EXPLORING just got easier

 PREPLAN ITINERARIES

-In the past, users were unable to map out their journey prior to arriving at the origin point.
-A new feature now allows them to enter a starting location, facilitating the ability to plan their travel itinerary beforehand.
+Previously, users couldn't map their journey before reaching the starting point.
+A new feature now lets them enter a starting location, enabling itinerary planning in advance.

 Before